 “That was one of the big things that made the hard, long hours of the clinic still super enjoyable.”

-The team also took time to learn the culture and history of Cambodia, touring temples, a museum and waterfall, among other sites.
+The team had some down time during the trip to learn the culture and history of Cambodia, as well as tour temples, a museum and waterfall, among other sites.

 “Seeing everything in person really does give you a different view on the world and how you should be striving to change it,” Patel said.